TRAFFORD SPECIFIC INFORMATION

 Employers who are also providers or commissioners of care and support have a duty to the adult and a responsibility to take action in relation to the employee when allegations of abuse are made against them.
 Employers should ensure that their disciplinary procedures are compatible with the responsibility to protect adults at risk of abuse or neglect.

 With regard to abuse, neglect and misconduct within a professional relationship, codes of professional conduct and /or employment contracts should be followed and should determine the action that can be taken.
-Robust employment practices, with checkable references and recent disclosure and barring checks are important (see Disclosure and Barring Service).
+Robust employment practices, with checkable references and recent disclosure and barring checks are important (see Disclosure and Barring Service chapter).
 Reports of abuse, neglect and misconduct should be investigated and evidence collected.

-Where appropriate, employers should report workers to the statutory and other bodies responsible for professional regulation such as the General Medical Council and the Nursing and Midwifery Council.
+Where appropriate, employers should report workers to the statutory and other bodies responsible for professional regulation such as Social Work England, the General Medical Council and the Nursing and Midwifery Council.
 If someone is removed from their role providing regulated activity following a safeguarding incident the regulated activity provider (or if the person has been provided by an agency or personnel supplier, the legal duty sits with them) has a legal duty to refer to the Disclosure and Barring Service (DBS).
 The legal duty to refer to the DBS also applies where a person leaves their role to avoid a disciplinary hearing following a safeguarding incident and the employer / volunteer organisation feels they would have dismissed the person based on the information they hold.

 The standard of proof for prosecution is ‘beyond reasonable doubt’.
 The standard of proof for internal disciplinary procedures and for discretionary barring consideration by the DBS and the Vetting and Barring Board is usually the civil standard of ‘on the balance of probabilities’.
 This means that when criminal procedures are concluded without action being taken this does not automatically mean that regulatory or disciplinary procedures should cease or not be considered.
 In any event there is a legal duty to make a safeguarding referral to DBS if a person is dismissed or removed from their role due to harm to a child or a vulnerable adult.